 When you switch the Foonf to forward-facing and install it with rigid LATCH, all you do to release the LATCH connectors from their hiding place in the base is to pull the black LATCH handle below the recline handle and pull the connectors out.
 Once they’re extended push the Foonf onto your vehicle’s lower anchors.
 Attached the tether strap to the tether anchor and you’re done!
 You’ll be amazed at how easy the install is and you’ll stand back, scratch your head, and wonder if there’s something you missed because it couldn’t possibly have installed that easily.
 To uninstall the rigid LATCH installation, pull on the two red handles on the front of the base.
 Installing the Foonf with the rigid LATCH engages the REACT Safety System, an energy absorbing system that crushes in a crash, positioned under the child.
 So when forward-facing, LATCH is the preferred method of installation.

-If you install the carseat with rigid LATCH for forward-facing, you must switch to using the seat belt when your child reaches 48 lbs., OR you may continue using rigid LATCH and add the vehicle seat belt if your vehicle manual doesn’t expressly prohibit it.
+For seats manufactured before February 27, 2014, if you install the carseat with rigid LATCH for forward-facing, you must switch to using the seat belt when your child reaches 48 lbs. (or earlier if your vehicle has lower LATCH weight limits), OR you may continue using rigid LATCH and add the vehicle seat belt if your vehicle manual doesn’t expressly prohibit it.
 And don’t forget that top tether—you should always use the top tether when forward-facing.

 Center LATCH installations with Non-Standard Spacing: